 Denali National Park

 This National Park was established to protect the immense wildlife population in Alaska.
-Denali made it on our list of National Park gems.
+Offering beautiful scenery, fascinating wildlife and plenty to do, Denali made it on our list of National Park gems.

 It is home to countless species of animals and is often compared to an African safari.
 Denali consists of 6 million acres and wild animals roam these unfenced lands, living as they have for ages.